Electrostatically-induced topological phase transitions in polyacetylene molecules

 By defining $k^2=2\xi_c^2\phi_2'^2(-d/2)-\sin^2 \sqrt{2}\phi_2(-d/2)$, and using standard trigonometric identities we obtain

 Integrating once more yields

 where $b_2$ is an additional integration constant and $\am (x|m)$ denotes the Jacobi amplitude, defined as the inverse of the incomplete integral of the first kind:

-Here we absorbed the constant $n_2/\sqrt{2}\pi$ in $b_2$ by using the property:
+Here we absorbed the constant $n_2/\sqrt{2}\pi$ in $b_2$ by using the property

 where $K(m)=F(\pi/2,m)$ is the complete elliptic integral of the first kind.
-Note that the case $\eta_2=0$ is not considered, as it cannot satisfy boundary conditions at the edge of the gate.
-The symmetry constraints discussed in Section \ref{sec:eqs_motion} imply $b_3=-b_1:=b$, $\eta_1=\eta_3:=\eta$ and $b_2=\eta_2 q K(-k^2)$.
+Note that the case $\eta_2=0$ is not considered beacuse it cannot satisfy boundary conditions at the edge of the gate.
+The symmetry constraints discussed in Sec. \ref{sec:eqs_motion} imply $b_3=-b_1:=b$, $\eta_1=\eta_3:=\eta$ and $b_2=\eta_2 q K(-k^2)$.
 The parameters $k$ and $b$ are then determined by imposing the boundary conditions at $x=\pm d/2$, which encode the effects of the gate through Eq. (\ref{eq:EOM phic final}).